David Ashton

 7

-Now a complete ring, David makes the ring round, and the correct size using a steel mandrill and a hide mallet
+David makes the ring round and the correct size using a steel mandrill and a hide mallet.

 8

-The ring is to have a bulb setting with rub-over and grain set diamonds.
-A platinum setting shown here in the lathe.
+The ring is to have a bulb setting with rub-over and grain-set diamonds.
+A platinum setting is shown here in the lathe.
+David Ashton makes bespoke jewellery, so every element of the ring is truly unique.

 9

-David makes the setting perfectly round, and ensures the diamond fits exactly in the setting.
-Still in the lathe, but turned round, the setting is polished, a post created to locate the setting in the band
+David makes the setting perfectly round and ensures the diamond fits exactly in the setting.
+Still in the lathe, but turned around, the setting is polished, a post created to locate the setting in the band.

 10

-The setting is then soldered to the band, using oxyacetylene, the metal is at red heat.
+The setting is then attached to the band, using oxyacetylene, the metal is at red heat.

 11

-Next David needs to work out then mark the diamond spacing on the ring using dividers.
-The ring is coated in a special ink to make the marks easier to see.
+Next, David needs to work out and mark the diamond spacing on the ring using dividers.
+The ring is coated in special ink to make the marks easier to see.
+His training as a scientific and medical instrument maker in Cambridge has given him a precise way of working.

 12

-The ring has 79 perfect brilliant cut diamond set in it, the setting 24 plus the main stone.
+The ring shank has 79 perfect brilliant cut diamonds set in it, the setting a further 24 plus the main stone.
 The spacing is worked out and marked in the same way, all to a tolerance of 0.01mm.

 13